MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-setup-aad-custom.md

 1. Update the ID of the `<TechnicalProfile>` node.
 This ID is used to refer to this technical profile from other parts of the policy.
 1. Update the value for `<DisplayName>`.
 This value will be displayed on the sign-in button on your sign-in screen.
 1. Update the value for `<Description>`.
-1. Azure AD uses the OpenID Connect protocol, so ensure that the value for `<Protocol>` is `"OpenIDConnect"`.
+1. Azure AD uses the OpenID Connect protocol, so ensure that the value for `<Protocol>` is `"OpenIdConnect"`.

 You need to update the `<Metadata>` section in the XML file referred to earlier to reflect the configuration settings for your specific Azure AD tenant.
 In the XML file, update the metadata values as follows: